benediktschmitt/emsm/docs/source/how_to/configuration.rst

    .. hint::

-      You can list all available server versions by ``minecraft server --list``.
+      You can list all available server versions with ``minecraft server --list``.

 Example
 '''''''